anorth848/analytics-black-belt-2021/docs/dynamodb.md

 config  (STRING, Sort key)
 ```

 - *identifier*: This attribute is meant to uniquely identify a group of config records related to a set of pipelines.
-It can be arbitrarily named.
-  - ***NOTE: This must match UseCase from the Parent stacks for the first use case***
+  - ***This must match UseCase from the Parent stacks for the first configured pipeline***
+  - Additional pipelines can be arbitrarily named
 - *config*: This attribute must be one of [database::config, pipeline::config::<pipeline type>, table::config::<table name>].

 #### Item specifics